 Watch for stellar specials on steak during any of the Summer holidays, and around New Year’s and Valentine’s Day.
 Stores will often have a steak or two on special to draw you in the door, so take advantage of it.
-Although steak can be pricey, serving it as a main meal the 1st night and using any leftovers on another is a great way to stretch any pricey food item.
+Although steak can be pricey, serving it as a main meal the 1st night and using any leftovers on another is a great way to stretch steak or any pricey food item.